quangsonle/tic-tac-toe-window-ubuntu-/README.md

 python (on real machine) communicates to server (on virtual machine) thorugh zmq

+if you don't use my configuration (virtual machine) but 2 separate PCs, it also should work but make sure they are connected without any obstacle (i.e can ping IP or send thourgh socket)

+also ensure the ports (for both server-clients and judge-server) are not locked by any anti virus

 make sure you install gcc (I use version 9.3) on virtual machine and python (3.7) on real machine

 install package of zmq on virtual machine: sudo apt-get install libzmq3-de